e11tkcee06-a11y/Deblur-CPD/README.md

 ### MATLAB Script
 Run the following file to reproduce the main results:
-Demo_CPD_v01.m
+**Demo_CPD_v01.m**

 ### Steps
-1. Choose the test image in the “Image Index” section
+1. Choose the test image in the “Image Index” section.
-2. Set number of kernel candidates (default: 5)
+2. Set number of kernel candidates in the “Parameter” section. (default: 5)
-3. Select one candidate for reconstruction (default: 1)
+3. Select one candidate for reconstruction in the “Parameter” section. (default: 1)
 4. Run and compare results

 ---